 Richabadas: PCI-DSS does not mandate having a WAF in place, but having a properly configured WAF will satisfy the security requirements for the relevant sections of the standard.

 How can VARs and MSPs communicate the value of WAF to their restaurant clients?

-Richabadas: VARs can talk to their clients about the threat landscape and the fact that there are a large number of malicious actors trying to make money off of hacking web and mobile applications.
+Richabadas: VARs can talk to their clients about the threat landscape and the fact that many malicious actors are trying to make money hacking web and mobile applications.
 Malicious actors vary from a kid in the neighborhood trying to score free pizza to someone trying to hold the organization for ransom by bringing down their POS systems.
-Defense in depth is important everywhere, and with e-commerce functions, such as online ordering, where the web and mobile applications are the breadwinners, it is especially important.
+Defense in depth is vital everywhere, and with e-commerce functions, such as online ordering, where the web and mobile applications are the breadwinners, it is imperative.

 What advice can you give restaurant VARs about WAF?

-Richabadas: VARs should consider recommending a SaaS security solution to their restaurant customers that protects applications, APIs, and mobile app backends against a variety of attacks, including the OWASP Top 10, zero-day threats, data leakage, and application-layer distributed denial of service (DDoS) attacks.
+Richabadas: VARs should consider recommending a SaaS security solution to their restaurant customers that protects applications, APIs, and mobile app backends against various attacks, including the OWASP Top 10, zero-day threats, data leakage, and application-layer distributed denial of service (DDoS) attacks.